 We can see from the above output that it took nearly 3 seconds to complete it even with different functions.

-It's advisable to use multi-threading if tasks you are running in parallel does not hold GIL.
-If tasks you are running in parallel holds GIL then it's better to switch to multi-processing mode because GIL can prevent threads from getting executed in parallel.
+It's advisable to use multi-threading if tasks you are running in parallel do not hold GIL.
+If tasks you are running in parallel hold GIL then it's better to switch to multi-processing mode because GIL can prevent threads from getting executed in parallel.
 Many modern libraries like numpy, pandas, etc release GIL and hence can be used with multi-threading if your code involves them mostly.

-If we don't provide any value for this parameter then by default, it’s Nonewhich will use
+If we don't provide any value for this parameter then by default, it's None which will use loky back-end with processes for execution.
+If we use threads as a preferred method for parallel execution then joblib will use python threading** for parallel execution.

 %time Parallel(n_jobs=-1, prefer="threads")([delayed(slow_power)(i, 5) for i in range(10)])